Internal

 Asthma and Traditional Chinese Medicine

-Since asthma and COPD involves much inherent anxiety, generated by the alarming symptoms, the treatment plan may proceed slowly, and often the initial therapy in TCM helps provide increased calm and ability to cope with, and adapt to, various types of stress, both physical, mental, and emotional.
-The adoption of a more holistic and proactive approach to these diseases and symptoms helps the patient achieve a better quality of life and sense of security.
+Since asthma and COPD usually involves much inherent anxiety, the treatment plan may proceed slowly, and often the initial therapy in TCM aims to help provide increased calm and ability to cope with, and adapt to, various types of stress, both physical, mental, and emotional.
+The adoption of a holistic and proactive approach to these diseases and symptoms may help the patient achieve a better quality of life and sense of security.

 Treatment may include: